 What Is Seasonal Affective Disorder?

-Seasonal affective disorder, or also known as SAD, is a type of depression that you experience during certain seasons or times of the year.
+Seasonal Affective Disorder, also known as SAD, is a type of depression that you experience during certain seasons or times of the year.
 Depression is a low mood that lasts for a long time and affects your everyday life.

 If you have SAD, you will experience depression during particular seasons, or because of certain types of weather.
 It is common for all of us to be affected by changing seasons and weather, or to have times of the year when we feel more or less comfortable.
 An example might be that you might find that your mood or energy levels drop when it gets colder or warmer, and then you might notice changes in your sleeping or eating patterns.